History of the World Wide Web: World Wide Web Consortium

 The World Wide Web Consortium (W3C) was founded by Tim Berners-Lee after he left the European Organization for Nuclear Research (CERN) in September/October 1994 in order to create open standards for the Web.
 It was founded at the Massachusetts Institute of Technology Laboratory for Computer Science (MIT/LCS) with support from the Defense Advanced Research Projects Agency (DARPA), which had pioneered the Internet.
 A year later, a second site was founded at INRIA (a French national computer research lab) with support from the European Commission; and in 1996, a third continental site was created in Japan at Keio University.

 W3C comprised various companies that were willing to create standards and recommendations to improve the quality of the Web.
 Berners-Lee made the Web available freely, with no patent and no royalties due.
 The W3C decided that its standards must be based on royalty-free technology, so they can be easily adopted by anyone.
 Netscape and Microsoft, in the middle of a browser war, ignored the W3C and added elements to HTML ad hoc (e.g., blink and marquee).
 Finally, in 1995, Netscape and Microsoft came to their senses and agreed to abide by the W3C's standard.

 The W3C published the standard for HTML 4 in 1997, which included Cascading Style Sheets (CSS), giving designers more control over the appearance of web pages without the need for additional HTML tags.
-The W3C couldn't enforce compliance so none of the browsers were fully compliant.
+The W3C could not enforce compliance so none of the browsers were fully compliant.
 This frustrated web designers who formed the Web Standards Project (WaSP) in 1998 with the goal of cajoling compliance with standards.
 A List Apart and CSS Zen Garden were influential websites that promoted good design and adherence to standards.
 Nevertheless, AOL halted development of Netscape and Microsoft was slow to update IE. Mozilla and Apple both released browsers that aimed to be more standards compliant (Firefox and Safari), but were unable to dislodge IE as the dominant browser.